CivicTechWR/WRvotes/docs/resources/voter-info.md

 ### What parties are running in this election?

-Unlike provincial or federal politics, candidates in our municipality do not run under party banners.
-This is good because it means less partisan politics and polarization, but bad because each candiate must be evaluated on their individual merits.
+Unlike provincial or federal politics, municipal candidates in our municipality do not run under party banners.
+This is good because it means less partisan politics and polarization, but bad because candidates must be evaluated on their individual merits.

 ### I don't feel informed enough to vote.
 Where do I start?